rust-lang/rust/text/0000-cargo-cfg-dependencies.md

 # Detailed design
 [design]: #detailed-design

-The target-specific dependency syntax in Cargo will be expanded to to include not only full target strings but also `#[cfg]` expressions:
+The target-specific dependency syntax in Cargo will be expanded to include not only full target strings but also `#[cfg]` expressions:

 ```toml